-Gilman would not publish her most famous story, The Yellow Wallpaper, until 1892, and there is no record of her being influenced by the life of one of America’s most disliked First Ladies.
+Gilman would not publish her most famous story, The Yellow Wallpaper, until 1892, and there is no record of her being influenced by the life of one of United States’ most disliked First Ladies.
 However, her portrayal of female misery misdiagnosed as “hysteria” is right on target when we consider Mary’s tragic last years.

-While Perkins, who committed suicide in 1935, is now thought of as an early feminist, Mary Todd Lincoln has become merely a footnote in history.
+While Perkins, who committed suicide in 1935, is now thought of as an early feminist, Mary Ann Todd Lincoln has become merely a footnote in history.
 The lives of both women demonstrate the metaphorical straitjacket established by the confining expectations and dismissive attitude towards women that prevailed in the nineteenth century.

 Men who had suffered similar hardships would have been remembered as “troubled,” “solemn,” or “reserved,” but Mary was cast as a hopeless hysteric who spent too much money and bothered the public incessantly after her husband’s death.
 She was an educated woman who was simply overcome by the many tragedies she was forced to endure; finding herself deeply depressed and lost, a fate almost anyone would suffer under similar circumstances.
 Throughout her years in the White House, her actions drew praise and criticism.
 But after that the public didn’t have much compassion for the woman who was the wife of the 16th President of the United States.
 She is indeed one of America’s most fascinating First Ladies.

 - “Charlotte Gilman Perkins”.
 Biography.com, April 19, 2019.
 Accessed on 28 December, 2019. https://www.biography.com/writer/charlotte-perkins-gilman